Carl-Henric/MS2_Guardians_Pairs_Game/TESTING.md

 [JSHint](https://jshint.com/) was used to validate the JS code.

 All necessary corrections were made to the code following this test, however 1 warning remains:
- - The warning message is as follows: "Expected an assignment or function call and instead saw an expression"
+ - The warning message is as follows: "Expected an assignment or function call and instead saw an expression".
  - This relates to the ternary operator used in my JS code on line 93:
         ```
         function checkCards() {